-Exhibit No. Description 3.1 Articles of Nicholas Financial, Inc. 3.2 Notice of Articles of Nicholas Financial, Inc. 4 Form of Common Stock Certificate 10.1 Second Amended and Restated Loan and Security Agreement, dated January 12, 2010 10.2 Amendment No. 1 to Second Amended and Restated Loan and Security Agreement, dated September 1, 2011 10.3 Amendment No. 2 to Second Amended and Restated Loan and Security Agreement, dated December 21, 2012 10.4 Nicholas Financial, Inc. Employee Stock Option Plan 10.5 Nicholas Financial, Inc. Non-Employee Director Stock Option Plan 10.6 Amended and Restated Employment Agreement, dated July 3, 2012, between Nicholas Financial, Inc. and Ralph Finkenbrink, Senior Vice President of Finance 10.7 Summary of Fiscal 2014/2015 Annual Incentive Bonus Programs 10.8 Form of Dealer Agreement and Schedule thereto listing dealers that are parties to such agreements 10.9 Nicholas Financial, Inc. Equity Incentive Plan 10.10 Form of Nicholas Financial, Inc. Equity Incentive Plan Stock Option Award 10.11 Form of Nicholas Financial, Inc. Equity Incentive Plan Restricted Stock Award 10.12 Form of Nicholas Financial, Inc. Equity Incentive Plan Performance Share Award 10.13 ISDA Master Agreement, dated as of March 30, 1999, between Bank of America, N.A. and Nicholas Financial, Inc. 10.14 Letter Agreement, dated June 4, 2012, and effective June 13, 2012, by and between Nicholas Financial, Inc. and Bank of America, N.A. relating to interest-rate swap transaction 10.15 Letter Agreement, dated July 30, 2012, and effective August 13, 2012, by and between Nicholas Financial, Inc. and Bank of America, N.A. relating to interest-rate swap transaction 14 Code of Ethics for Chief Executive Officer and Senior Financial Officers 21 Subsidiaries of Nicholas Financial, Inc. 23 Consent of Dixon Hughes Goodman LLP 24 Powers of Attorney (included on signature page hereto) 31.1 Certification of President and Chief Executive Officer 31.2 Certification of Senior Vice President and Chief Financial Officer 32.1 Certification of the Chief Executive Officer Pursuant to 18 U.S.C. §1350 32.2 Certification of the Chief Financial Officer Pursuant to 18 U.S.C. §1350 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB XBRL Taxonomy Extension Labels Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document
+Exhibit No. Description 3.1 Articles of Nicholas Financial, Inc. 3.2 Notice of Articles of Nicholas Financial, Inc. 4 Form of Common Stock Certificate 10.1 Second Amended and Restated Loan and Security Agreement, dated as of January 12, 2010, by and among Nicholas Financial Inc., a Florida corporation, Bank of America, N.A., as agent, and each of the Lenders parties thereto 10.2 Amendment No. 1, dated as of September 1, 2011, to Second Amended and Restated Loan and Security Agreement, dated as of January 12, 2010, by and among Nicholas Financial Inc., a Florida corporation, Bank of America, N.A., as agent, and each of the Lenders parties thereto 10.3 Amendment No. 2, dated as of December 21, 2012, to Second Amended and Restated Loan and Security Agreement, dated as of January 12, 2010, by and among Nicholas Financial Inc., a Florida corporation, Bank of America, N.A., as agent, and each of the Lenders parties thereto 10.4 Amendment No. 3, dated as of November 14, 2014, to Second Amended and Restated Loan and Security Agreement, dated as of January 12, 2010, by and among Nicholas Financial, Inc., a Florida corporation, Bank of America, N.A., as agent, and each of the Lenders parties thereto 10.5 Amendment No. 4, dated as of January 30, 2015, to Second Amended and Restated Loan and Security Agreement, dated as of January 12, 2010, by and among Nicholas Financial, Inc., a Florida corporation, Bank of America, N.A., as agent, and each of the Lenders parties thereto 10.6 Nicholas Financial, Inc. Employee Stock Option Plan 10.7 Nicholas Financial, Inc. Non-Employee Director Stock Option Plan 10.8 Employment Agreement (as Amended and Restated), dated June 30, 2014, between Nicholas Financial, Inc. and Ralph T. Finkenbrink, President and Chief Executive Officer 10.9 Employment Agreement, dated June 30, 2014, between Nicholas Financial, Inc. and Kevin D. Bates, Senior Vice President-Branch Operations 10.10 Summary of Fiscal 2014/2015/2016 Annual Incentive Bonus Programs 10.11 Nicholas Financial, Inc. Equity Incentive Plan 10.12 Form of Nicholas Financial, Inc. Equity Incentive Plan Stock Option Award 10.13 Form of Nicholas Financial, Inc. Equity Incentive Plan Restricted Stock Award 10.14 Form of Nicholas Financial, Inc. Equity Incentive Plan Performance Share Award 10.15 ISDA Master Agreement, dated as of March 30, 1999, between Bank of America, N.A. and Nicholas Financial, Inc. 10.16 Letter Agreement, dated June 4, 2012, and effective June 13, 2012, by and between Nicholas Financial, Inc. and Bank of America, N.A. relating to interest-rate swap transaction 10.17 Letter Agreement, dated July 30, 2012, and effective August 13, 2012, by and between Nicholas Financial, Inc. and Bank of America, N.A. relating to interest-rate swap transaction 10.18 Form of Dealer Agreement and Schedule thereto listing dealers that are parties to such agreements 14 21 Code of Ethics for Chief Executive Officer and Senior Financial Officers Subsidiaries of Nicholas Financial, Inc. 23 Consent of Dixon Hughes Goodman LLP 24 Powers of Attorney (included on signature page hereto) 31.1 Certification of President and Chief Executive Officer 31.2 Certification of Senior Vice President and Chief Financial Officer 32.1 Certification of the Chief Executive Officer Pursuant to 18 U.S.C. § 1350

+32.2 Certification of the Chief Financial Officer Pursuant to 18 U.S.C. § 1350

+101.INS XBRL Instance Document

+101.SCH XBRL Taxonomy Extension Schema Document

+101.CAL XBRL Taxonomy Extension Calculation Linkbase Document

+101.DEF XBRL Taxonomy Extension Definition Linkbase Document